severo/observable-to-standalone/rewrite_from_scratch/README.md

 Finally, see [src/main.js](./joyplot/src/main.js) for a better solution that manages window resize as in the original notebook.
-Note that this solution is more complex, and naturally a notebook writer will opt for Observable helpers like `width` in order to prototype quickly.
+Note that this solution is more complex, and naturally a notebook writer will opt for using Observable helpers like `width` in order to prototype quickly.